IBM/blockchain-enabled-crowdfunding/README.md

-# Blockchain enabled Crowdfunding
+# Build a network to support blockchain-enabled crowdfunding
-**Demonstrate the use of Hyperledger Fabric for building a collaboration platform for Crowdfunding**
+**Demonstrate the use of Hyperledger Fabric for building a collaborative crowdfunding platform**

 Crowdfunding is practice of funding that operates independently of any government and is a way for people, businesses and charities to raise money.
 It is a way of raising finance by asking a large number of people each for a small amount of money.
 People invest simply because they believe in the cause.
-There are several types of crowdfunding (donation based/rewards based/debt/equity) but not all types of crowdfunding are regulated by Financial Conduct Authority.
+There are several types of crowdfunding (donation based, rewards based, debt, equity) but not all types of crowdfunding are regulated by government organizations like the UK's Financial Conduct Authority.

-Crowdfunding is a great idea but at the same time there is a big opportunity for fraud.
-People are concerned about being scammed by fraudulent requests.
-It is because of lack of transparency and trust.
-There were few reported cases of fraud – particularly when compared to the number of transactions and amounts involved.
-This code pattern showcases the blockchain enabled crowdfunding platform which uses Hyperledger Fabric network to build a platform to aid crowdfunding.
-It will help to build trust, accountability and transparency of operations.
+Crowdfunding has many benefits, but it also comes with a substantial risk of fraud -- as well as a number of potential risks, such as loss of money, locked-in investment, lack of income, and lack of information.
+Many people worry about being scammed by a fraudulent request, due in large part to crowdfunding's lack of transparency and trust.
+There have been few reported cases of fraud in crowdfunding -- particularly when compared to the number of transactions and amounts involved -- however as the number of crowdfunding platforms grows, so does the risk that platform operators themselves may engage in or enable fraud.

+This code pattern showcases blockchain-enabled crowdfunding by showing you how to use a Hyperledger Fabric network to build a platform to aid crowdfunding.
+This network provides a holistic view of the requirement and its current status -- which helps to address the need more efficiently, and reduces the problems of over-collection or under-collection for a need.
+All of this means that the platform creates trust, accountability, and operational transparency.

-In this code pattern, we have taken an example of the crowdfunding event - "Raise funds to increase Green Cover".
+In this code pattern, we have taken an example of the crowdfunding event - **"Raise funds to increase Green Cover"**.

 When the reader has completed this code pattern, they will understand how to: